iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> Can not for the life of me get the app to update and connect properly!!!!
+I'm incredibly frustrated with this as I have an upcoming appointment!<br> :date: __2021-01-06 18:08:45__

+> So hard to use!
+Gave up after not being able to do anything while it errored out repeatedly.<br> :date: __2021-01-06 18:07:54__

 > Why can't you edit an existing account to add insurance info?
 I've used other telemed apps & this one is a bit of a hassle unless u want to call customer svc which is annoying.<br> :date: __2021-01-03 02:01:52__